deyixtan/markweb/README.md

-# md-ssg
+# markweb

-Version **3.1.0**
+Version **4.0.0**

-A minimal yet flexible Markdown-based static site generator.
+`markweb` is a Markdown-based static site generator.

 ## Features

-- Conversion of Markdown files to HTML.
-- Recursive parsing of Markdown files within the content directory.
+- Recursive parsing of Markdown files to HTML.
-- Automatic navigation pane generation based on `SUMMARY.md` located in content's root directory.
 - Template selection for customizing overall site appearance.

 ## Usage